 CCDS is a public trust, registered with the Charity Commissioner, Pune, Maharashtra (Registration No E 3657, Pune).

-John Samuel (Managing Trustee) John has 25 years of experience in strengthening democratic governance, public policy advocacy and sustainable development in India and internationally.
+John Samuel (Managing Trustee) John Samuel is the Managing Trustee of CCDS.
+He is the Executive President of CCDS and its governance initiative, the Institute for Sustainable Development and Governance (ISDG), Thiruvananthapuram.
+John has 25 years of experience in strengthening democratic governance, public policy advocacy and sustainable development in India and internationally.
 He has headed the Global Programme on Governance Assessments, and been Global Democratic Governance Adviser at UNDP Headquarters, New York, and the UNDP Oslo Governance Centre.
 He was the International Director of ActionAid, leading its global thematic work on just and democratic governance and heading the Asia-Pacific region.
 He is the former Executive Director of the National Centre for Advocacy Studies.
-John has been a visiting fellow at the Institute of Development Studies, University of Sussex and at the Advocacy Institute, Washington DC.
-John heads CCDS's governance initiative, the Institute for Sustainable Development and Governance (ISDG), in Thiruvananthapuram.
+John has been a visiting fellow at the Institute of Development Studies, University of Sussex, and at the Advocacy Institute, Washington DC.

 Manisha Gupte has been part of the women's movement since the mid-1970s.
 She has also been an activist in the health and civil rights movements in India.
 She co-founded MASUM, a rural women's organisation in 1987, after living in a drought-prone rural area for five years and has been its co-convenor since.
 She has an MSc in microbiology and a PhD in sociology.
 Manisha spent one year in the Department of International Health at the Johns Hopkins University, Baltimore, as a visiting fellow.
 She is actively associated with pro-people and progressive organisations nationally, regionally and internationally.
 She has participated in and promoted campaigns related to women's health, violence against women, sexuality and minority rights.
 She has also worked on policy issues with the state and central governments in India over the past two decades.